skirtapaieo/development-101/backend/readme.md

 | Python | Pyramid | Traditional | A small, fast, down-to-earth, open source Python web framework. | React, Angular, Vue |
 | Python | FastAPI | Traditional | A modern, fast (high-performance), web framework for building APIs with Python 3.6+ based on standard Python type hints. | React, Angular, Vue |

+### Comment on Typescript and Type of Typing

+Python and Go are both statically-typed languages, which means they perform type checking at compile time, similar to TypeScript.
+However, they handle this in different ways and have different levels of strictness.

+Python uses a system called "type hints" or "type annotations".
+This is optional typing, which means that you can choose whether or not to use it in your Python code.
+It was introduced in Python 3.5 as a means of achieving TypeScript-like static typing.
+Python type hints allow you to indicate the expected type of function arguments, return values, and variable assignments.
+However, these type hints are mostly used for development tools (like IDEs and linters) and don't affect the runtime behavior of the code.
+Python's type checking is not as strict as TypeScript's.

+Go, on the other hand, is strongly statically-typed, and all variables have to be explicitly declared with their type.
+If you try to use a variable of one type where a different type is expected, the Go compiler will throw an error.
+This is quite similar to TypeScript, which also requires you to declare types for your variables and function arguments/return values, and checks types at compile time.

+So, in short, while there is not a "TypeScript for Python" or "TypeScript for Go" in terms of being a superset language that adds static typing, both Python and Go do have their own static typing systems.
+Python's is optional and less strict, while Go's is mandatory and quite strict.